Chapter 0:

 But who was I kidding?

-There is no easy escape from a trap.
-There is no leaving behind the things I saw.
+There’s no easy escape from a trap.
+There was no leaving behind the things I saw.
 The things I experienced.
 The rooms that smelled like sweat and cheap perfume and false promises.
 The hands that grabbed without asking.
-The voices that turned commands into compliments.
+The voices that turned compliments into commands.

-There is no leaving behind the awful people I met.
-Men who smiled for the camera and sneered the moment it stopped rolling, women who knew exactly what was happening and warned me against speaking up, executives who kept saying “Just one more shoot, you’re doing great”.
+There was no leaving behind the awful people I met.
+Men who smiled for the camera and sneered the moment it stopped rolling.
+Women who knew exactly what was happening and warned me against speaking up.
+Executives who kept saying “Just one more shoot, you’re doing great”.
+Eventually, the very same videos and photos were used to keep me from talking and leaving.

-There is no leaving behind the hollow smiles I practiced until my face went numb.
+There was no leaving behind the hollow smiles I practiced until my face went numb.
 No leaving behind the hours they made me repeat scenes because my fear “didn’t look sexy enough”.

 No leaving behind the nights I stumbled home sore and shaking, scrubbing myself raw in the shower because the water couldn’t wash away the feeling of being used.